omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 - Segment
 - Sheet

-**Content Type**: use this to specify the kind of work in the project.
+**Content Type:** use this to specify the kind of work in the project.
 Choose from:

 - Generic Content
 - Description